quotient-ai/judges/judges/classifiers/auto/README.md

 # `autojudge`: Personalized Evaluation for AI Outputs

 ## Overview
-`autojudge` is a novel extension to the **judges** library, designed to simplify and enhance the evaluation of AI-generated outputs.
-By leveraging labeled datasets with user-provided feedback, `autojudge` creates custom, task-specific evaluation systems tailored to your unique needs.
-This process is fully automated and scalable, offering a seamless way to evaluate AI models for accuracy, relevance, and clarity.
+`autojudge` is an extension to the **judges** library: given a labeled datasets with user-provided feedback, `autojudge` creates custom, task-specific evaluation systems.

-`autojudge` eliminates the "one-size-fits-all" problem of generic evaluators, enabling you to generate precise, feedback-informed rubrics and personalized judge models.
-Whether you're working on chatbots, QA systems, or other LLM-based applications, `autojudge` bridges the gap between generic evaluations and nuanced, human-aligned assessments.

----

-## Benefits

-1. **Custom, Feedback-Informed Evaluators**: `autojudge` combines user feedback with LLM capabilities to generate task-specific rubrics that align with real-world evaluation criteria.
-2. **Scalable and Efficient**: `autojudge` performs evaluations at scale with minimal labeled data, significantly reducing manual overhead.
-3. **Flexible and Adaptable**: Tailored evaluation systems adapt to domain-specific needs, ensuring consistency across datasets and use cases.
-4. **Insightful Metrics**: Measure performance using comprehensive evaluation metrics like accuracy, F1 scores, and Cohen’s kappa to align with human judgments.

 ---